 Test Results ;

 F test results (simultaneous test) ; F test is a test conducted to find out whether the independent variables used in the study have a simultaneous (together) effect on the dependent variable.
 The basis for the decision can be seen by the results of the regression significance, if the significance value shows the sig result is below the value of 0.05 or less than 5% then the independent variables simultaneously affect the dependent variable.
 Conversely, if the sig value is above the value of 0.05 or greater than 5%, it can be concluded that the independent variables simultaneously have no influence on the dependent variable.
 Following are the results of the F test (simultaneous test):

+Tabel 5.
+Uji F Test (simultaneous test)